let-unimi/liblet/docs/api.rst

    .. automethod:: from_string

-   An utility method is provided to enumerate alternatives for a given *lefthand* side:
+   An utility method is provided to enumerate alternatives for a given left-hand side:

    .. automethod:: alternatives